Osiris-Team/java-maven-starter/README.md

  - Tests get ran at build
  - Resource filtering enabled
  - Basic file structure
+ - Maven plugin executions for a safe application/library (maven-enforcer-plugin).

 ## GitHub Workflows
 - `release.yml` to create releases with one click.